malteranalytics/malteranalytics.github.io/_posts/2021-02-17-mlb-openpose.md

 <br>

 - Injury Prevention:
-  - By using player movement tracking data, potential models like outlier detection can be used to detect if a pitchers mechanics are differing too much from the norm.
+  - By using player movement tracking data, potential models like outlier detection algorithms can be used to detect if a pitcher's mechanics are differing too much from the norm.

 <br>